 While badly timed messages and slow reactions to customer feedback can cause entire companies to fail, on the other hand, state-of-the-art real-time marketing concepts can significantly increase the agility of the customer experience within the entire sales funnel.

-In a day and age in which ideas and messages can go viral online within just a few minutes, consequently huge opportunities can open up for businesses that have their finger at the pulse of the time and are able to adjust their marketing communications accordingly and do so swiftly.
-It also entails that products and services are developed and refined in a responsive and speedy manner in order to maximise attractiveness for the market which may or may not be a short-lived one to begin with.
+In a day and age in which ideas and messages can go viral online within just a few minutes, consequently, huge opportunities can open up for businesses that have their finger at the pulse of the time and are able to adjust their marketing communications accordingly and do so swiftly.
+It also entails that products and services are developed and refined in a responsive and speedy manner in order to maximize attractiveness for the market which may or may not be a short-lived one to begin with.
 Fun fact: some brands even go so far on their quest for contextual relevance that they participate in so-called “newsjacking” where they attempt to “hijack” the attention for certain breaking news for pushing their very own PR into the same limelight.

-A funny example of newsjacking is the instantaneous newspaper campaign of Norwegian Airline after Brad Pitt and Angelina Jolie split up in 2016.
+A funny example of newsjacking is the instantaneous newspaper campaign of Norwegian Airlines after Brad Pitt and Angelina Jolie split up in 2016.

-With the above outlined significance in the timely and creative race for consumer attention in mind, it is astonishing that the term “real-time marketing” is only used in a secondary manner to address email and web personalisation that is providing contextual relevance in online communications.
+With the above outlined significance in the timely and creative race for consumer attention in mind, it is astonishing that the term “real-time marketing” is only used in a secondary manner to address email and web personalization that is providing contextual relevance in online communications.

-Despite the comparative neglect: it is just as decisive for a brand’s communicative success whether or not browser-based personalisation enables a brand to promptly adjust its online presentation to a recognized segment/target group when a pattern based on data-based signals and the web experience could be successfully identified.
+Despite the comparative neglect: it is just as decisive for a brand’s communicative success whether or not browser-based personalization enables a brand to promptly adjust its online presence to a recognized segment/target group when a pattern is based on data-based signals and the web experience could be successfully identified.

 Needless to say, this boosts marketing success in a multitude of ways - without paying the price of longer loading times or glitches.